Fluctuations of order parameter in an $SU(N_c)$ effective model: Acknowledgments

 \section{Acknowledgments}

-We acknowledge the support by the Polish National Science Center (NCN) under Opus grant no. 2018/31/B/ST2/01663.
+P.M.L thanks O. Oliveira for stimulating discussions.
+We acknowledge the support by the Polish National Science Center (NCN) under Opus Grant No. 2018/31/B/ST2/01663.
 K.R. also acknowledges partial support of the Polish Ministry of Science and Higher Education.

 \bibstyle{}